volunteers working outdoors on a project

 April: Earth Day

-Earth Day is observed worldwide to raise environmental awareness and involve citizens and communities in creating a cleaner, healthier world.
-The BLM works to sustain the health, diversity, and productivity of public lands for the use and enjoyment of present and future generations, and you can help us achieve this.
-Find out how you can get involved in this year's Earth Day events on public lands below!
+Earth Day is observed worldwide on April 22 to raise environmental awareness and involve citizens and communities in creating a cleaner, healthier world.
+The BLM works to sustain the health, diversity, and productivity of public lands for the use and enjoyment of present and future generations, and you can help achieve this by volunteering for public lands cleanup events near you.

 BLM volunteers in Texas dump dirt out of a small tilt-bed truck